stephanfowler/ssg-hook/README.md

 ### Configuration

-Adjust `build.sh` and `publish.sh` to suit your workflow.
-By default, they generate a Punch site (or whatever, see `scripts/build.sh`) and publish it to an S3 directory (as specified in `scripts/publish.sh`).
+Adjust the what's in the `scripts` directory to suit your workflow.
+By default, they generate a Punch site (or whatever's you specify in `build.sh`) and publish it to an S3 bucket (specified in `publish.sh`).

 Configuration attributes: